extremecoders-re/weasel-keygen/README.md

 ! cd weasel-keygen && make guess
 ```

 To generate a password, simply run keygen.py.
-To make the process faster, a part of the password is randomly generated while the other half is calculated.
+To make the process faster, a part (10 bits) of the password is randomly generated while the other half (40 bits) is calculated.
 As a result, ocasionally it may fail to generate a password, in that case retry.
 Examples

 ```
 ! cd weasel-keygen && ./keygen.py 0xec